 for them.
 However, from those four expansion

-teams, all 4 have won their division and our last three league
+teams, all 4 have won the league

-into a league championship.
+conference, or even a league championship.

 Finally, as fair warning before you plunk down your money